-High school volleyball players should spend most their activities in the jump conditioning phase.
-It’s the most basic level of jump training, and results in an initial increase in vertical and approach, further prepares the joints and connective tissues for landing and explosive movements, and aids in the repetition of correct functional mechanics.
+High school volleyball players should spend most of their activities in the jump conditioning phase.
+It’s the most basic level of jump training, and results in an initial increase in vertical and approach, further prepare the joints and connective tissues for landing and explosive movements, and aids in the repetition of correct functional mechanics.

 Jump conditioning is great because it can be done just about anywhere.
-It works to improve jump mechanics and elevation, aids in power endurance (the ability to produce powerful movements for an extended period of time), and helps promote connective tissue and ligament strength.
-After an athlete has progressed through Phase III, she should still incorporate some of these exercises in a dynamic warm up.
+It works to improve jump mechanics and elevation, aids in power endurance (the ability to produce powerful movements for an extended period of time) and helps promote connective tissue and ligament strength.
+After an athlete has progressed through Phase III, she should still incorporate some of these exercises in a dynamic warm-up.
 There are so many variations of exercises, that you are almost unlimited in what you can do.
-The principles of Phase III are- mid-level intensity, all directions, all dimensions, all planes, very low-level plyometric activity (hops, bounds, skips, etc..), full range of motion, create as much force as possible, single leg & double leg activity.
+The principles of Phase III are- mid-level intensity, all directions, all dimensions, all planes, very low-level plyometric activity (hops, bounds, skips, etc..), full range of motion, create as much force as possible, single-leg & double leg activity.

 PHASE IV-Strength and Power Development

 Developing the posterior chain (hips, hamstrings, lumbar erectae, thoracic erectae, glutes) is of the utmost importance to jumping ability.
 Without the correct prescription of resistance training, a volleyball player will plateau and fail to reach her genetic potential.
-A combination of explosive, lower body movements, core & rotary movements are vital to a properly programmed training regiment.
+A combination of explosive, lower body movements, core & rotary movements is vital to a properly programmed training regiment.

-Volleyball players must engage in highly specific, progressive and structured strength training if they want to maximize their genetic potential.
-Far too often volleyball players perform strength based activities that do not reflect the nature of the sport, and thus don’t benefit the athlete’s performance.
+Volleyball players must engage in highly specific, progressive, and structured strength training if they want to maximize their genetic potential.
+Far too often volleyball players perform strength-based activities that do not reflect the nature of the sport and thus don’t benefit the athlete’s performance.

 PHASE V- Shock Training (High Intensity Plyometrics)

-The shock method of training was first formalized in Russia in the early 1960’s as a scientific training system by Dr. Yuri Verkoshanski.
-He favored the term “shock method” to distinguish between naturally occurring plyometric actions in sport, and the specific training system he devised to develop speed-strength.
+The shock method of training was first formalized in Russia in the early 1960s as a scientific training system by Dr. Yuri Verkoshanski.
+He favored the term “shock method” to distinguish between naturally occurring plyometric actions in sport and the specific training system he devised to develop speed-strength.

 Plyometric action basically consists of stimulating the muscles by means of a sudden stretch preceding any concentric voluntary effort.
 It is characterized by a reflexive action, referred to as stretch-shortening action, between the end of the eccentric braking phase, and the beginning of the concentric acceleration phase.
 Defined by an amortization phase (change of direction) of less than .15 sec, plyometric activity has been shown to occur in virtually every competitive sport.

-The Shock Method of training has been proven to be extremely effective in developing explosive power, speed and quickness.
+The Shock Method of training has been proven to be extremely effective in developing explosive power, speed, and quickness.
 This method is designed for athletes who have already spent a lot of time perfecting the movements in the first 4 phases.
-High intensity plyometrics are very demanding on the nervous system, and should never be performed without proper technique, coaching and landing surfaces.
+High-intensity plyometrics are very demanding on the nervous system, and should never be performed without proper technique, coaching, and landing surfaces.